grafana/grafana/docs/sources/http_api/short_url.md

 # Short URL API

-This API can be used to create shortened URLs.
-This allows URLs containing complex query parameters to be represented by smaller, simpler URLs of the format `/goto/:uid`.
+Use this API to create shortened URLs.
+A short URL represents a longer URL containing complex query parameters in a smaller and simpler format.

 ## Create short URL

 `POST /api/short-urls`

-Creates a new short URL.
+Creates a short URL.

 **Example request:**